Valensce/Miscellaneity/README.md

 # HTML-Project-2021
 Hi, and welcome to my first website!
 [Here's the link!](https://valensce.github.io/T1-HTML-Assignment/)

-In case you didn't know, I am Isabel Lifu, a ninth-grade student.
-I am highly professional with quality designs and authenticity in my work.
+In case you didn't know, I am Valensce, a student in grade nine (2021).
 This repository is part of my Digital Technology assignment, but feel free to take a look ( •̀ ω •́ )y\

 Here's a quick summary of my website, which consists of seven separate HTML files and five CSS documents: